 After five years of service together, we are pausing these programs.
 I have chosen to pause the programs so that I can focus more on my activism.
 You can read more on this decision here.
 Although we are pausing these programs for now I intend for these programs to still be a foundational part of my service to Earth and humanity.

-We are elated to see the gardens growing, the fruit trees putting out fruit and the seeds continually producing food through seed saving for the years ahead.
+We are elated to see the gardens growing, the fruit trees producing fruit and the seeds continually producing food through seed saving for the years ahead.

-Here is to the decades ahead of service to Earth and humanity.
+We are looking forward to the decades ahead being of service to Earth and humanity.